 Adding to this week’s drama were headlines showing SoftBank Group Corp. bought huge amounts of dollars worth of choices linked with U.S. technology stocks over the month that is past forcing dealers to buy stock that is underlying further fueling share prices.
 That combined with a hoard of choices activity from retail day traders made for a cocktail that is heady.
 Nasdaq 100 fell 6.4% Thursday and Friday the fastest plunge two day.

-- Blackberry Shares Up At The Open of Trade Today
+- U.S. Shares Were Blended At The Close Today